pass-culture/pass-culture-app-native/doc/development/e2e.md

-# e2e
+# **E2E Testing**

-We use webdriver.io as automation framework to test our Web and mobile application.
+We use Webdriver.IO as automation framework to test our Web and mobile application.

 ## Appium